 We carried out a number of experiments to evaluate the influence of each rule quality measure in the performance of symbolic classifiers searched by the evolutionary algorithm.
 The experiments were performed using 10 benchmark data sets, collected from the UCI repository [13].
 In addition, we used AUC as the main measure to assess our results.
-Table III summarizes the main features of these data sets, which are: Identifier - identification of the data set used in the text; #Examples - the total number of examples; #Attributes (quanti., quali.) - the total number of attributes; Classes (min.,
+Table III summarizes the main features of these data sets, which are: Identifier - identification of the data set used in the text; #Examples - the total number of examples; #Attributes (quanti., quali.) - the total number of attributes, as well as the number of quantitative and qualitative attributes; Classes (min.,